 A detailed schedule can be found on the official airport website, even 24 hours in advance.
 On flightradar24 not all flights are shown so you should rely on this website instead!

-Written by Julian Mittnacht and Federico Tombarelli (last visit May 2018).
+Written by Julian Mittnacht and Federico Tombarelli (last update August 2021).
 Thanks to Helmut Schnichels for pics of spot #7.

 |Restrooms||Just inside the terminal|